Running Couplings in High-Temperature Effective Field Theory: Dimensionally reduced theory

 \section{Dimensionally reduced theory}

-We are interested in the dynamics of the nucleating field that takes place below the soft scale --- characterized by the screening mass $m_{\text{D}}\sim gT$, where $g$ is a gauge coupling --- and where only SM fields matter.
+We are interested in the dynamics of the nucleating field that takes place below the hard scale, characterized by the temperature $T$, and where only SM fields matter.
 It is described by a dimensionally reduced theory, where temperature is no longer a dynamical parameter and enters the theory only through Wilson coefficients~\cite{Farakos:1994kx,Kajantie:1995dw}.
-This also implies that any other heavier degrees of freedom, including magnetic gauge fields, are integrated out.
-Neglecting the $U(1)_Y$ coupling $g'_3$ (whose contribution can be found in~\cref{app:g1}), the 3D EFT Lagrangian can be written as: \begin{widetext}
+Considering, for simplicity, only the $SU(2)$ part of the SM for now (the contributions from the $U(1)_Y$ coupling $g'_3$ can be found in~\cref{app:g1}), the 3D EFT Lagrangian can be written as, \begin{widetext}

-\end{widetext} where the ellipses stand for terms with higher-dimensional operators, which are suppressed in our calculations (see discussion below), and $W$ denotes the $SU(2)_L$ gauge boson with coupling $g_3$.
-The last term on the second line of \cref{eq:lagrangian3d} is a redundant operator, which can be removed with a proper field redefinition~\cite{Chala:2025aiz}.
+\end{widetext} where the ellipses stand for terms with higher-dimensional operators. $\phi$ represents the Higgs doublet, $W$ denotes the $SU(2)_L$ gauge boson with coupling $g_3$ and $W_0$ is its temporal component.
+Note that among dimension-four operators, we only consider those containing fewer than four gauge fields, since operators involving more gauge fields are suppressed in the DR procedure by extra powers of the gauge coupling.
+In addition, we omit formally present operators of fractional dimensions, e.g., $|\phi|^2 (\phi^\dagger \sigma^I\phi)W_{0}^I$, as they are not generated in DR.

+Operators in gray in \cref{eq:lagrangian3d} are redundant, which can be removed with a proper field redefinition~\cite{Chala:2025aiz}, discussed below.

+If the nucleation of the Higgs field occurs below the soft scale, characterized by the screening mass $m_{\text{D}}\sim gT$, where $g$ is a gauge coupling, then any degrees of freedom at the soft scale, including electric gauge fields, can be further integrated out.
+The 3D EFT, valid at scales lower than the soft scale, has the same form as in \cref{eq:lagrangian3d}, but without terms including temporal gauge bosons (see \cref{app:rgb}).

-For completeness, we recall that within the 3D EFT, the energy dimensions of the fields and couplings are $[\phi]=[W_{\mu}]=1/2$ and $[m_3^2]=2$, $[\lambda_3]=1$, $[g_3]=1/2$, $[c_{\phi^6}]=0$, $[c_{\phi^8}]=\bigl[c_{\phi^4D^2}^{(1)}\bigr]=\bigl[c_{\phi^4D^2}^{(2)}\bigr]=\bigl[r_{\phi^4D^2}^{(3)}\bigr] = \bigl[c_{\phi^2 W^2}\bigr] =-1$.
+For completeness, we recall that within the 3D EFT, the energy dimensions of the fields and couplings are $[\phi]=[W_{\mu}]=1/2$ and $[m_3^2]=[m_D^2]=2$, $[\lambda_3]=[\lambda_{\phi^2 W_0^2}]=[\lambda_{W_0^4}]=1$, $[g_3]=1/2$, $[c_{\phi^6}]=[c_{\phi^4 W_0^2}]=[c_{\phi^2 W_0^4}]=[c_{W_0^6}]=0$, $[c_{\phi^8}]=[c_{\phi^4D^2}] = [c_{\phi^2 W^2}] = [c_{\phi^6 W_0^2}] = [c_{\phi^2 W_0^2 D^2}] = -1$.